rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ### Would you potentially like to be included on a public list of contributors looking for funding?

 If we ever had something like a public list of Rust Project contributors looking for funding, what would you think of that?

+For example, we could have a page that lists Rust contributors that receive funds from GitHub Sponsors.

 Type: select one (optional)